cloudflare/workers-docs/content/reference/storage/namespaces.md

 ## Creating a namespace

+You can [create a KV namespace with Wrangler](/tooling/wrangler/kv_commands/#kv-namespace).

-You can [create a KV namespace in the dashboard](https://dash.cloudflare.com/?account=workers/kv/namespaces):
+You can also [create a KV namespace in the dashboard](https://dash.cloudflare.com/?account=workers/kv/namespaces):

 ---